Red Digital Cinema: DSMC system

-In 2009, Red began releasing new cameras with an updated form factor compared to the Red One.
+In 2009, Red began releasing new cameras with a much smaller form factor compared to the Red One.
 Designed to facilitate either still images or video, depending on the mounting setup, Red called the concept DSMC for "Digital Stills and Motion Capture".
-The first camera released for this system was Epic-X, a professional digital stills and motion-capture camera with interchangeable lens mounts.
-After this a new camera line called Scarlet was introduced that provided lower end specifications at a more affordable price.
-Initially equipped with a 5K imaging sensor, upgrades were later offered to a 6K sensor with higher dynamic range called the "Red Dragon".
+The first camera released for this system was the Epic-X, a professional digital stills and motion-capture camera with interchangeable lens mounts.
+The Scarlet-X was introduced later and provided lower end specifications at a more affordable price.
+Both cameras were initially equipped with a 5K imaging sensor, upgrades were later offered to a 6K sensor with higher dynamic range called the "Red Dragon".
+Other versions of the Scarlet with a 2/3"-sensor in 3K-resolution were planned, including one with a fixed 8-times zoom lens, but never sold.

+The low weight and size of these cameras compared to other solutions available at the time made them popular for shooting high-budget 3-D movies.
+The Red Epic was used to shoot The Amazing Spider-Man, The Hobbit, Prometheus, Pirates of the Caribbean: On Stranger Tides and The Great Gatsby as well as many other feature films.